AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 ## Add groups to a community

-To add groups from your own tenant to a community, follow these steps:
+To add groups from your own tenant to a community:

 1. In the left pane, select **Data Management** > **Communities**.